If you’re a Quicken Loans® client who’s been affected by these storms, know that Quicken Loans is committed to helping you move forward.

 This list of additional resources may also be helpful.

-One of your primary concerns may be where to sleep and find some assistance with basic needs in the wake of the storm.
+Your primary concerns may be where to sleep and find assistance with basic needs in the wake of the storm.
 The local chapters of the American Red Cross are providing help in the form of:

 - Evacuation shelters